CraftyC7/LunarConfig/Package/README.md

 Lunar Config is an all-in-one configuration mod for Lethal Company.
 Lunar Config currently allows you to change various properties around items, enemies, moons, and map objects (traps) with more planned in the future.
-This mod supports content in the vanilla game and added via LethalLevelLoader, LethalLib, and CRLib (it also requires all of these, along with WeatherRegistry, in order to function properly!).
+It should register almost anything from any mod and vanilla, it does require DawnLib and BepInEx in order to function!).

 # Notice!